Y0URD34TH/Project-GLD/LuaParams.md

 - `on_scriptselected` execute the function when a selecte is selected in the search (game) tab
 - `on_gameselected` execute the function when a game is selected in the search tab
 - `on_gamesearch` execute the function when you search for a game
+- `on_gamelaunch` execute the function when a game is launched and retrieve game info
 #### Usage Examples:
 ```lua
 	menu.add_button("Update Script")--set the button name